The Beasts of Brora!

 There was one visit, however, when things weren’t quite so amicable.

-I can’t remember the details now but I believe there were coffee mugs, placemats, postcards and posters emblazoned with my images.
-The pro at the time, a somewhat sheepish fellow made his excuses saying he didn’t realise he wasn’t allowed to use someone else’s images for his own profit!
-How innocently mendacious!
-I suppose being so far north of the rest of the world, he thought he would get away with it.
-My colleagues, scions of the publishing industry, said I should sue his ass but as usual, being such a nice guy, I sheepishly let it go!
+How disingenuousely mendacious!
+I suppose being so far north of the rest of the civilised world, he thought he would get away with it.
+My colleagues, scions of the publishing industry said I “should and could sue his ass” but as usual, being such a nice guy, I sheepishly let it go!

-The most memorable experience of Brora is nipping the ball off that pure links loam.
+The most memorable experience of Brora is nipping the ball off that lovely links loam.
 Brora is simply one of the best examples of the purest of linksland on the planet.
 The sensational seaside turf is as natural as you will find anywhere in the world and, as Old Tom said on umpteen occasions (referring to umpteen different golf courses) ‘Specially designed by the Almighty for playing golf.’

 BRAID’S ‘BRAWEST’

-It was the late, great James Braid who etched out this magnificently rustic track and apparently, he didn’t have much to do.
-The 5-times Open Champion came up from Elie in Fife by train (he wasn’t much of a traveller) and spent an afternoon surveying the existing 9-hole course, selecting a few new tee and green positions to accommodate the nine new holes then hopped back on the next train south.
-It was January 1923 and he charged the club £25 plus expenses…not a bad day’s work but bear in mind the poor man’s tendency towards travel sickness.
-He should have stayed a night or two and gone ‘gold-panning’ up the nearby Kildonan Pass which saw Scotland’s one and only gold rush.
-An article on that to follow here...
+The 5-times Open Champion came to the Highlands from the Kingdom of Fife by train (apparently he wasn’t much of a traveller) and spent an afternoon surveying the existing 9-hole course, selecting tee and green positions to accommodate the new nine holes, then hopped back on the next train south that very evening.
+It was January 1923, and he charged the club £25 plus his expenses…not a bad day’s work.
+But keep in mind the poor man’s tendency towards travel sickness.

 Clynelish Distillery in Brora is one of the pillars of the Johnnie Walker whisky operation.